Is your legacy infrastructure protected against unplanned downtime?

-This blog delves into Sun Solaris, exploring its advantages, challenges, and other alternatives, providing a comprehensive overview that will help in making more informed decisions that align with your business.
+This blog delves into the Solaris system, exploring its advantages, challenges, and other alternatives, providing a comprehensive overview that will help in making more informed decisions that align with your business.

-Sun Solaris operating system was developed by Sun Microsystems in 1992.
-It is a Unix-based operating system, a successor to SunOS, based on BSD Unix.
-Solaris SPARC is best known for its scalability.
+Sun Microsystems Sun Solaris operating system or Solarisx OS was developed in 1992.
+It is a Unix-based operating system by developed by Sun Microsystems is a successor to SunOS, based on BSD Unix.
+Sun Solaris platform is best known for its scalability.
 It is designed to provide a robust and stable environment for enterprise applications.

-In 2010, Solaris was acquired by Oracle Corporation and rebranded as Oracle Solaris.
-It supports SPARC Solaris hardware and x86-64 servers and workstations that comply with single Unix specifications.
+In 2010, Sun Microsystems Sun Solaris operating system was acquired by Oracle Corporation and rebranded as Oracle Solaris.
+It supports SPARC Solaris platform and x86-64 servers and workstations that comply with single Unix specifications.
 Despite the change of ownership, it is still a reliable and robust operating system used in several enterprise environments.

 In 2005, Open Solaris was developed on the registered Solaris version of Sun Microsystems and is now part of Oracle Corporation.
 It is a free software project, and the Solaris source code is released under the Common Development and Distribution License (CDDL).